movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 }
 ```

-Note that since any validator can commit the hash of an L2-block-batch, the height of the L2-block-batch should not be able to be set too far into the future.
+Note that since any validator can commit the hash of an block-range, the height of the block-range should not be able to be set too far into the future.

 ```solidity